Do you want to create Healthy Habits?

 In this first stage, you are thinking about change and becoming motivated to get started.

-- have been considering change but are not quite ready to start
+- have considered change but are not quite ready to start

 - believe that your health, energy level, or overall well-being will improve if you develop new habits